 The following payments are made outside of, and in addition to, the DRG base payment: Long Acting Reversible Contraceptives (LARCs) and their insertion at the time of delivery will be reimbursed separately from the APR-DRG payment.
 A separate outpatient claim may be submitted by the hospital for reimbursement for LARCs and their insertion at the time of delivery.
-Reimbursement for the insertion of LARCs at the time of delivery will be based on the Physician Fee Schedule effective July 1, 2016, and updated annually as described in Attachment 4.19-B. The LARC will be reimbursed at the lesser of the provider's usual and customary charge or the fee listed on the Physician Administered Drugs and Implantable Drug System Devices Fee Schedule effective July 1, 2016, and updated quarterly as described in Attachment 4.19-B. All fees are published on the Division of Medicaid's website at https://medicaid.ms.gov/providers/fee-schedules-and-rates/.
+Reimbursement for the insertion of LARCs at the time of delivery will be based on the Physician Fee Schedule effective July 1, 2021as described in Attachment 4.19-B. The LARC will be reimbursed at the lesser of the provider's usual and customary charge or the fee listed on the Physician Administered Drugs and Implantable Drug System Devices Fee Schedule effective July 1, 2021, as described in Attachment 4.19-B. All fees are published on the Division of Medicaid's website at https://medicaid.ms.gov/providers/fee-schedules-and-rates/.